- Provide detailed information and guidance to policy-makers

 - SQA Advisory Board

 SCIS liaises regularly with Scottish and U.K. media, responding to enquiries about the independent schools sector in Scotland and promoting new developments.
 An archive of recent press releases is available on our Media page.

 Meeting the charity test

-In 2016-17, Scotland's independent schools will give over £47 million financial assistance to widen access.
+In 2018, Scotland's independent schools gave over £50 million financial assistance to widen access.